 Funder: Nicholas Roth Memorial Trust, Various

-In March 2014, Survivors Fund (SURF) transferred ownership of the Kamonyi Centre, a purpose-built site for the preservation of the memory of the Rwanda genocide against the Tutsi, as told by survivors, to Rwanda’s National Commission for the Fight against Genocide (CNLG).
+In March 2014, Survivors Fund (SURF) transferred ownership of the Kamonyi Centre, a purpose-built site for the preservation of the memory of the Genocide against the Tutsi in Rwanda, as told by survivors, to Rwanda’s National Commission for the Fight against Genocide (CNLG).
 This historic transfer took place at the centre itself, in the District of Kamonyi, 45 minutes from Kigali.

 In handing over the keys to the building Françoise Lemagnen, Chief Executive of SURF, thanked the District of Kamonyi for providing the land and its support, as well as the British public, in particular the family of Nicholas Roth, for funding the construction of the centre.